 So this was me, then: a tick-box list of symptoms demonstrating how screwed up I was.
 ‘Loser!!’ it screamed at me, casually.
 The more items I ticked, the more it screamed: ‘Bigger loser!’
 Forty items – tick, tick, tick: ‘Biggest loser in the world!’
 And so shame sat like a heavy puddle of tar in my stomach.

 When we've suffered abuse in childhood, we often experienced pain.
 And that pain was reflected back in the eyes of our abusers as pleasure.
-We then take that template and expectation into our adult relationships, expecting only to be able to get close to people or be approved of by them if we’re in pain.
-This is the topic of Carolyn’s blog post in which she draws on her own experiences in one particular therapy session.
+We then take that template and expectation into our adult relationships.
+In this blog post I explore this topic by drawing on my experiences in one particular therapy session.

 Dr Nick Read, a retired medical professor and now a psychotherapist, explains the link between trauma and irritable bowel syndrome - and what can be done about it.

 The 'trauma traffic light’ represents three physiological states that the body can shift gear between, depending on levels of threat or security in the world: the green zone, the amber zone or the red zone.
-Carolyn Spring explains this concept she developed based on Stephen Porges' polyvagal therory.
+Join me as I explain this concept that I developed from Stephen Porges' polyvagal therory.

 What medications should be used in the treatment of dissociative identity disorder?
 This fact sheet takes guidance from the ISSTD’s Treatment Guidelines for DID.

 Get a free 104-page Trauma Survivors’ Resource Guide when you join my mailing list.